Maine CUs’ Campaign for Ending Hunger

 A new Record!
 Maine CUs' raised $674,193.48 in 2016!

 2017 Offerings!
 Castine Candles, Wooden Roses, and CDs are just a few of the items that are on sale at many credit unions across Maine.
-To purchase any directly, please contact Megan Curtis at the Maine Credit Union League.
+To purchase any directly, please contact Megan Bagdasarian at the Maine Credit Union League.

 Each year, nearly all of Maine's credit unions participate in the Maine Credit Unions' Campaign for Ending Hunger.
 Since 1990, the year that this collective effort began, Maine's credit unions have raised and distributed more than $7.2 million to help end hunger in Maine.